South Africa Information - Page 2

 Throughout the reign of apartheid those against the policy, such as members of the African National Congress (ANC) and the Pan African Congress (PAC), were either imprisoned or lived in exile.
 The Black Consciousness Movement and The Inkatha National Cultural Liberation Movement also opposed apartheid.

-In 1976, a rebellion in the black township of Soweto, near Johannesburg, was sparked by the imposition of the Afrikaans language (the language of apartheid) in black schools.
-Over the following months rioting spread leading to the deaths of hundreds of the black population.
+In 1976, a rebellion in the black township of Soweto, near Johannesburg, was sparked by the imposition of the Afrikaan language in black schools.
+Over the following months rioting spread leading to the deaths of many people.

 1977 saw the death of the Black Consciousness Movement leader, Stephen Biko.
 He died at the age of thirty whilst in police custody.